 Describe how the County plans to apply grant funds to address the mental health, sex offender treatment, or related behavioral or trauma-based needs of the target population:

-The County will utilize grant funds to promote family engagement in the treatment process, expand the number of mental health clinicians serving realigned youth, and procure additional evidence-based services for this population including treatment for sex offenders.
+The County will utilize grant funds to promote family engagement in the treatment process, expand the number of mental health clinicians serving realigned youth, and procure additional evidence-based services for this population including treatment for violent sex offenders.

 The County plans to use a multi-disciplinary team (MDT) approach to develop Individual Rehabilitation Plans with each youth.
 This MDT team will include the youth, their family, representatives of behavioral health, education, treatment providers, and probation.
 Treatment goals will be developed based upon the youth’s assessed risks and needs (utilizing the San Diego Risk and Resiliency II, a validated assessment instrument) as well as the youth’s own perceived strengths and input from their family.
-The establishment of the Individual Treatment Plan will be done by a care coordinator with a clinical background.
+The establishment of the Individual Rehabilitation Plan will be done by a care coordinator with a clinical background.
 This person is responsible for gathering input from stakeholders, monitoring progress for completing goals, serving as a positive role model, and updating the plan as goals are achieved and new priorities are identified.
 Once youth complete their high school education, or its equivalent, care coordinators will support youth with identifying potential career pathways—education or employment.
 San Diego will establish partnerships with local community colleges to offer traditional Associate of Arts (AA) or career technical education pathways that lead to meaningful employment.
 Dedicated staffing, with a unique understanding of the barriers facing the justice-involved population, will help local youth navigate enrollment, financial aid, and other important tasks.
 A community-based organization will support youth with transportation to classes and purchasing course materials.
 A partnership with the San Diego County Office of Education will help custodial youth with tutoring and homework assistance when college youth are in custody.

-Each youth’s Individual Rehabilitation Plan will be uniquely tailored and developed by the MDT based on the following principles:
+Each youth’s Individual Rehabilitation Plan will be uniquely tailored with input from members of the MDT based on the following principles:

-Include youth, families, and other necessary stakeholders
+Include youth, families, and and their natural supports

 Address family strengths, risks, and needs